thedizzle69/ODE_Infoscreen/README.md

 (important note: I updated the dependency management in the pom and updated some javafx 17.0.6 dependencies local in the project structure.
 I don't know if this effects anybody.
 The jars should work flawlessly tho as I alraeady compiled them.
 If you have issues please go to the project structure/ ext libs and kick the java base 11 dependecies (2 libs) and add the java 17.0.6 lib)

+props to https://github.com/HackXIt/ for the help with the javafx stuff

 This is a project for the course "Object-oriented Software Development" at the University of Applied Sciences Wien.

 The project is a Java application that simulates a simple infoscreen.
 It is a simple JavaFX application that displays a few images and text on the screen.
 The application is built using Maven and the JavaFX library.